westonkd/aircana/README.md

 Agent-accessible knowledge bases sourced from Confluence or public websites, backed by manifest files.

-Development workflow with plan, record, and execute phases (record and execute phases are in progress).
+Complete development workflow with five phases: plan, record, execute, review, and apply-feedback.

 SQS integration for features like Slack notifications and messages.